-We once again enthusiastically welcome Sarah Aadland from Doing Good Together™‘s Big-Hearted Families™.
-She has so many great ideas to help you make We Can Give Back Month a great family experience!
-How to Turn Family Movie Night into a Cozy Act of Kindness.
+In November of 2015 Sarah Aadland from Doing Good Together™‘s Big-Hearted Families™ wrote this guest post.
+She offered so many great ideas to help you make We Can Give Back Month a great family experience and Turn Family Movie Night into a Cozy Act of Kindness.
+With the weather cooling down, we think this is a great time to share this information again.
 Thanks so much for all your advice, Sarah!

 As the air gets cooler and another fierce Minnesota winter peeks its abominable head above the horizon, it’s time to make some plans.
 That’s right, hibernation season is almost upon us.
 Lazy, fluffy-socked, hot-cocoa-fueled hibernation.
 Because family movie night is my family’s favorite part of hibernation season, we’ve been busily adding to our must-watch list for months.